-When someone posts one too many selfies or flex pics on their dating profile or talks about themselves constantly during a first date, we might call them a narcissist.
+When someone posts one too many selfies on their social media or talks about themselves constantly during a first date, you might call them a narcissist.

 - grandiose sense of self-importance

 - preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love

 - the belief they’re special and unique and can only be understood by or should associate with other special or high-status people or institutions

 - need for excessive admiration

 - sense of entitlement